Lumber & Framing

 Select structural lumber is mostly free of defects and knots.
 Any knots found on this type of wood will be small, firm and tight.
 It is the highest grade of lumber and is used for its strength and durability.
 All select structural lumber is found in standard dimensions of thickness and width.
 Most being a 2x4 or 4x4 that is 6, 8 or 10 feet long.
 The pre-cut sizes allow builders to buy lumber that does not need to be cut before starting construction.

-Engineered lumber is made from wood veneers (typically poplar, pine, or fir) and wood particles that are laminated together under heat and pressure with a moisture-resistant resin.
+Engineered lumber is made from wood veneers and wood particles that are laminated together with a moisture-resistant resin.
 It is used to create large structural elements that will virtually never fail.
 The most common engineered wood products used in framing include LVL (laminated veneer lumber) beams and I-joists.
-These pieces are manufactured in a controlled environment and the load factors are calculated for every size.
 Engineered lumber also uses more of the whole tree than other sawn lumber options.
-This means that more trees are saved in the process because fewer need to be cut down.
 Louisiana Pacific has a line called LP SolidStart Engineered Wood Products that works for basically every framing application used today.
 Their products provide greater strength, size, stiffness and longer lengths than any traditional lumber.
 All LP SolidStart is also backed by a lifetime limited warranty.

 Engineered wood laminated columns are typically made from #1 SYP (Southern Yellow Pine) and used in post-frame construction.
 A Lumber Tech column is engineered and manufactured with state of the art technology.
 They use a truss ready Mega Spacer to supply the most user friendly and time saving column on the market.